 TIP: Tip: Please read the following articles:

-Ways to increase connection speed, bandwidth, and stability of your Wi-Fi network
+Ways to increase connection speed, bandwidth and stability of your Wi-Fi network

-How to set the antennas correctly?
+How to position the antennas correctly?